A-Series-of-Dice-Based-Events/IronGods/Chapter1/README.md

 ## General GM Information

-- While the skills have been converted into appropriate action checks, the DCs themselves have not been converted into PF2e's DCs.
-You may wish to adjust them to fit if they aren't playing well.
 - Links that end with a carat (^) are custom converted content and will take you to their statblock in this repository.
 Links without it should take you to [Archives of Nethys](https://2e.aonprd.com/) or another SRD source.

 ## Advancement Track